32 Weird Facts About Hipgnosis’ Most Famous Rock Album Covers

 Their big break came working with Pink Floyd, which included some school pals from Cambridge, and that relationship endured even as Hipgnosis became the gold standard for album cover art.
 Along the way, the team won five Grammys for package design, despite making their legend during a period before desktop design – when everything had to be done with meticulous, hand-held care.

 This combination of gutsy inventiveness, peerless roster and offbeat point of view meant that plenty of myths grew up around the firm.
-Click through as we recall some of the most unusual stories in the above gallery of 32 Weird Facts About Hipgnosis' Most Famous Rock Album Covers.
+Keep scrolling we recall some of the most unusual stories in the below list of 32 Weird Facts About Hipgnosis' Most Famous Rock Album Covers.

 The name, by the way, came from graffiti scrawled on the door of their flat in London's South Kensington, thought to have been put there by Floyd co-founder Syd Barrett.
 Whatever its origin, "Hipgnosis" fit their soon-to-be-established aesthetic perfectly, combining the ideas of supreme coolness and ancient learning.
 Pink Floyd's manager got Thorgerson and Powell introductions to other hit bands, and Hipgnosis was on its way.